Dragon Quest III: Reviews and accolades

-Upon release, Famicom Tsūshin (Famitsu) magazine reviewed Dragon Quest III and scored it 38 out of 40, making it the magazine's all-time highest-rated game up until then.
+Upon release, the four reviewers in Famicom Tsūshin gave the game scores of 9/10, 10/10, 10/10, and 9/10.
+It was the highest scored game on average from the magazine in 1988.
+A review in Famicom Hisshoubon said that from the story, setting and events, the game was excellent all around and that parts of the game were even more elaborate than the previous Dragon Quest game.
 In the 1988 Famitsu Best Hit Game Awards, Dragon Quest III won the awards for Game of the Year, Best RPG and Best Character Design.
 In 1989, Famitsu gave Dragon Quest III the award for the best game released since 1983.
+Writing for Famicom Hisshoubon, Satoshi Tajiri complimented Dragon Quest III as the most interesting software they had played in 1988, praising the refined controls and gameplay rules and its ease-of-use for new players.
 A survey conducted by Famitsu magazine in early 2006 among its readers placed Dragon Quest III as the third most favorite game of all time, being preceded by only Final Fantasy X and Final Fantasy VII.

 In North America, Dragon Quest III was considered an improvement over the first two games, with critics finding the new day/night system and the addition of an in-game bank praiseworthy, but the game was criticized for keeping "the same ugly graphical style and clumsy interface" according to Kurt Kalata of Gamasutra.
 Its reputation has risen in America since its release, primarily due to its gameplay innovations, leading Nintendo Power to list it as number 176 on their Top 200 Games list.
 IGN later listed it as the 96th best Nintendo Entertainment System game.
 GamesRadar ranked it the 12th best NES game ever made.
 The staff chose it over the other Dragon Warrior titles due to its job system which they felt had depth and was influential to video games.
 In 2023, Time Extension included the game on their "Best JRPGs of All Time" list.

 The Game Boy Color remake received very good reviews from critics.
 GameSpot gave the Game Boy Color version a "good" 7.6/10, saying that "DWIII is a worthy port of its old NES ancestor, but its firm grounding in the RPG old-school means that only the hard-core need apply."
 The publication nominated the game for its annual "Best Game Boy Color Game" award, which went to Oracle of Seasons and Oracle of Ages.
 Nintendo Power gave the remake a 4/5, while IGN gave the game a perfect 10/10.